MyTooliT/Protocol/Commands.md

 ### Values

-- The “Data Sets” bits used in the sections below can have the following values:
+- The `Data Sets` bits used in the sections below can have the following values:

   | Value | Data Amount   | Possible Data                                                                                                                                              |
   | ----- | ------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- |